 Why Is The Sea Blue?

 The ocean is blue because light interacts with the water as light travels from the sun through the water.
 It either gets absorbed by particles or is scattered.
 As the light travels, it gets attenuated, which is a fancy word for as you go deeper into the water, more and more light is lost to absorption.
-The reason that absorption affects the color of the water is that different wavelengths of light are absorbed in various rates.
+The reason that absorption affects the color of the water is that different wavelengths of light are absorbed at various rates.

 The shorter wavelengths of light on the blue end of the spectrum can pass through.
 But the longer wavelengths of light on the red end of the spectrum can not pass through.
 When white light containing all the rainbow colors passes through, only the blue wavelengths come out the other side, and the gel looks blue.